It’s all about us because you should know all about the insurance company backing your lifestyle and business.

 It’s well recognised and reported that innovative organisations attract and retain people who are passionate about customers and have a broad range of skills, experiences, ideas and perspectives.

 To ensure we make the most of this opportunity in our own organisation, we have a diversity ambition that says: “We respect and value the different experiences of our people, and harness the opportunity and business benefits that diverse ideas and perspectives bring to our organisation and stakeholders”.

 At NZI we’re a team-focused business receptive to change – and that teamwork starts at the top.
-You can read about Executive General Manager Karl Armstrong and his leadership team in brief biographies.
+You can read about Executive General Manager Travis Atkinson and his leadership team in brief biographies.